 Funded by the Illinois Department of Human Services, the Quality Rating System (QRS) assists Illinois child care programs in providing quality care for children and their families.
 This voluntary system is available to license-exempt family child care providers.

 The QRS offers progressive levels which providers can achieve depending on the type of care they provide.
 Once a provider has met the required criteria for a level, they will receive a quality add-on rate to the CCAP standard daily reimbursement rate for any approved CCAP children they are caring for.

 To read more about the system or to receive an application, please contact the Illinois Network of Child Care Resource and Referral Agencies at (800) 649-1884, or visit their website at www.ilqualitycounts.com.

 The Quality Improvement Funds grant program is offered through the Illinois Department of Human Services (IDHS) to offer continued quality improvement for child care programs.
 Quality Improvement Funds are designed to assist child care programs to improve program quality and achieve or advance an ExceleRate Illinois Circle of Quality.

-FY19 Quality Improvements Funds Guidelines applications are now available.
-To download, click Here.
+FY20 Quality Improvements Funds Guidelines applications are not yet available.
+Check back soon for updates.